joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-1.md

 A few things worth noting if you want to extend this on your own:

-- **Validation** — we are not checking if the incoming URL is actually a valid URL.
+- **Validation**: we are not checking if the incoming URL is actually a valid URL.
 The [url](https://docs.rs/url/latest/url/) crate is great for that.
-- **Persistence** — our `HashMap` disappears when the server stops.
+- **Persistence**: our `HashMap` disappears when the server stops.
 Swapping in SQLite via [sqlx](https://docs.rs/sqlx/latest/sqlx/) would be a natural next step.
-- **Error handling** — the `.unwrap()` calls on our `RwLock` are fine for a tutorial, but in production you would want to handle poisoned locks gracefully.
+- **Error handling**: the `.unwrap()` calls on our `RwLock` are fine for a tutorial, but in production you would want to handle poisoned locks gracefully.

 In the next part of this series, we will add database persistence with [sqlx](https://docs.rs/sqlx/latest/sqlx/) so our URLs survive a server restart.
 Stay tuned!